 U.S. News Rankings Show WWU as Top Public Master’s-Granting School in Pacific Northwest

-Western Washington University is the highest-ranking public, master’s-granting university in the Pacific Northwest, according to the 2017 U.S. News & World Report college rankings.
+BELLINGHAM – Western Washington University is the highest-ranking public, master’s-granting university in the Pacific Northwest for the 20th year in a row, according to the 2020 U.S. News & World Report college rankings.

-Western also ranked second among top public master’s-granting universities in the West, a region stretching from Texas to the Pacific – for the fourth year in a row.
+Western also ranked tied for third among top public master’s-granting universities in the West, a region stretching from Texas to the Pacific.

 U.S. News has separate categories for “national” (doctoral-granting or research) universities and liberal arts colleges and for specialties such as business and engineering.